danielfrg/danielfrg.com/content/articles/2015/10/multicorn-docker-conda.md

 [Multicorn](http://multicorn.org/) is (in my opinion) one of those hidden gems in the python community.
-It is basically a wrapper for [Postgres Foreign data wrappers](https://wiki.postgresql.org/wiki/Foreign_data_wrappers) and it makes it really easy to develop one FDW in python.
-What that means is that it allows to use what is probably the most common and used database right now, Postgres, as a frontend for sql queries while allowing to use different (custom) backends for data storage and even computation.
+It is basically a wrapper for [Postgres Foreign data wrappers](https://wiki.postgresql.org/wiki/Foreign_data_wrappers) and it makes it really easy to develop one in python.
+What that means is that it allows to use what is probably the most common and used database right now, Postgres, as a frontend for sql queries while allowing to use different data storage and even computation.

 Unfortunately its not really known and therefore used, the only real example I have been impress with is a talk by Ville Tuulos: [How to Build a SQL-based Data Warehouse for 100+ Billion Rows in Python](https://www.youtube.com/watch?v=xnfnv6WT1Ng) where he talks about how AdRoll *"built a custom, high-performance data warehouse in Python which can handle hundreds of billions of data points with sub-minute latency on a small cluster of servers"*.

 That talk is a only a year old but to be honest the first time I saw it and tried to use Multicorn it was a complete failure.
 Fortunately things have improved and now also we have Docker and conda.
-I was really curious to see how to difficult would it be to combine these two to make a simple Pandas FDW.
+I was really curious if it was still difficult to combine these two to make a simple Pandas FDW.
 Basically use pandas to read a CSV and filter using Pandas instead of Postgres.

 There are a couple of Multicorn docker container in Docker Hub but I decided to do my own specially because the ones I found were not based on the Postgres docker container.
-Source can be found in [Github: docker-multicorn](https://github.com/danielfrg/docker-multicorn) or it can be pulled just by doing `docker pull danielfrg/multicorn`.
+Dockerfile can be found in [Github: docker-multicorn](https://github.com/danielfrg/docker-multicorn) or the image can be just pulled by doing `docker pull danielfrg/multicorn`.

 When started the container will install any python library on `/src` since this is required for Multicorn to use the custom FDW.